Seed funding slows in Silicon Valley

 8 Min Read

-SAN FRANCISCO, August 1 (Reuters) - The bloom is off seed funding, the business of providing money to brand-new startups, as investors take a more measured approach to financing emerging U.S. technology companies.
+SAN FRANCISCO (Reuters) - The bloom is off seed funding, the business of providing money to brand-new startups, as investors take a more measured approach to financing emerging U.S. technology companies.

 Seed-stage financing has been sliding for the last two years, with the number of transactions down about 40 percent since the peak in mid-2015, data show.
 Dollar investments in fledgling companies have also declined, although less dramatically, dropping more than 24 percent over the same period.